-David is passionate about bringing change in our society, as he believes very strongly change is possible.
-In his work with men and families, there has been a common theme about changing learned behaviour.
+I am passionate about bringing change in our society, as I believe very strongly that change is possible.
+In my work with men and families, there has been a common theme in regards to changing learned behaviour.

-This theme is connected with the impact role models have had on their lives.
+This theme is connected with the impact that role models have had on participant's lives.
 These role models have melded this behaviour, which has led to problems in adulthood.
-Problems associated with relationships, communication, self-esteem, confidence, expressing emotions, confliction resolution etc. The list goes on!
-For this reason, David believes young men need to experience positive role models.
+Problems associated with relationships, communication, self-esteem, confidence, expressing emotions, conflict resolution etc and the list goes on.
+This is why I believe young men need to experience positive role models.

-The programs, he has been running for young boys at schools over the last six years, encourages boys to get in tune with themselves, their family and their lives so that they may enter adulthood with self-awareness and understanding the importance of equality.
+The programs that I have been running for young boys at schools over the last twelve years encourage boys to get in tune with themselves, their family and their lives so that they may enter adulthood with self-awareness and a good understanding of the importance of equality.

-These programs have received a lot of positive recognition from the schools where they have been run.
+These programs have received a lot of positive recognition from the schools that have taken part.
 More importantly there has been regular positive feedback from students, teachers and parents.
 Testimonials (including video testimonials) and references can be provided to support this.

 Behaviour Change Program